- Understand how dependency management can play a large role in Python programming.

 There is a

 default conda channel where the stock conda packages live.
 These packages are maintained by conda and are generally very stable.
-With no configuration done, whenever you run
+If you do not specify channels in your configuration settings, whenever you run

 conda install x, conda will search its

-Python.
-Much like having two different versions of GDAL installed in the same place, mixing channels can confuse conda’s satisfiability solver for managing dependencies; the resulting errors can make it look like you have a package installed, however
+You want to specify one channel (e.g. conda-forge) as often as you can to avoid problems that arise with mixing channels.
+Much like having two different versions of GDAL installed in the same place, mixing channels can confuse conda’s satisfiability solver for managing dependencies.

-Python community has responded to this mixing channel issue and created a community managed channel that solves the channel mixing issues associated with default and personal conda channels.
-This community managed channel is called
+The Python community has responded to this mixing channel issue and created a community managed channel that solves the channel mixing issues associated with default conda channels.
+This community managed channel is called conda-forge.

 conda-forge or the